MushroomRL/mushroom-rl/docs/index.rst

 - use all RL environments offered by well-known libraries and build customized environments as well;
-- exploit regression models offered by Scikit-Learn or build a customized one with PyTorch;
+- exploit regression models offered by Scikit-Learn or build a customized one with PyTorch or Tensorflow;
-- run experiments on GPU.
+- seamlessly run experiments on CPU or GPU.

 Basic run example
 -----------------